 CACI’s motion to dismiss was denied in part on March 18, 2009.

 On September 21, 2011, in a 2-1 decision, a majority of the Fourth Circuit reversed the district court, and ruled that the case should be dismissed.
 Judges Paul V. Niemeyer and Dennis W. Shedd were in the majority, with Judge Robert B. King writing a dissent in which he found that the court lacked jurisdiction over the appeal, and that the state law claims could not be preempted.
 On October 5, 2011, Plaintiffs filed a petition for rehearing en banc and Defendants filed a response.
 On November 8, 2011, the Fourth Circuit issued an order granting the petition for rehearing en banc.

 CACI filed their en banc opening brief on November 29.
 Plaintiffs filed their opposition brief on December 19, 2011,and amicus briefs supporting Plaintiffs-Appellees were filed on December 20.
 CACI filed their reply brief on December 27, 2011.

 Oral argument before the en banc panel took place on January 27, 2011.
 To listen to the oral argument, click here.

 On May 11, 2012, the en banc panel, in an 11-3 decision, issued an order dismissing the appeal and remanding the case to the district court.

 Plaintiffs filed a motion to reinstate the ATS claims in the case on October 11, 2012.
-The district court granted the motion on November 1, 2012, reinstating the ATS claims of war crimes, torture, and cruel, inhuman, and degrading treatment.
+At a hearing held on November 1, 2012, the district court granted the motion and reinstated the ATS claims of war crimes, torture, and cruel, inhuman, or degrading treatment.